dukeofharen/ducode/content/posts/config-validation-in-net-core.md

 ## ValidateObject attribute

 While looking for a way to recursively validate an object, I found this article: <http://www.technofattie.com/2011/10/05/recursive-validation-using-dataannotations.html>.
-In this article, a custom validation attribute valled `ValidateObjectAttribute` is used to expicitely tell the ModelValidator that it also has to validate this property.
+In this article, a custom validation attribute called `ValidateObjectAttribute` is used to explicitely tell the ModelValidator that it also has to validate this property.
 I modified the code a bit to also allow IEnumerables to be validated.

 ```
 public class ValidateObjectAttribute : ValidationAttribute